About this project

 This project sought to establish whether there was a business case for putting more resource into the investigation of road crashes and if so, to establish how best to develop it.
 This included the:

 - Development of an appropriate analytical framework, grounded in systems thinking, for effective learning from road collision investigation;

 - Review of the critical factors that make the ‘learning cycle’ effective for Rail, Sea and Air;

 - Collation and review of the learning from relevant and existing initiatives, with input from all relevant bodies;

 - Identification and review of existing data from road collisions, identification of additional sources of data and testing the extent to which fresh lessons can be learned.
 The limitations of current data capture and analysis was identified as well as potential options for improvement;

 - Development and application of new analytical protocols for testing in a real-world setting involving two or more police constabularies, in partnership with Highways England and local highway authorities;

 - Development of a ‘learning cycle’ from road crashes including expert independent scrutiny and advice to Government; and

 - Analysis of the potential range of costs and benefits from deploying a new approach.

-This work is being led by the RAC Foundation, in collaboration with and supported by the Department for Transport (DfT), Highways England (HE), the National Police Chiefs Council (NPCC) and other national and local organisations.
+This work was led by the RAC Foundation, in collaboration with and supported by the Department for Transport (DfT), National Highways (NH), the National Police Chiefs Council (NPCC) and other national and local organisations.